dawndiy/electronic-wechat-snap/README.md

 Working features:
  - Most features of the App work.
+ - Input method based on Fcitx works well at strict mode.

 Known issues:
- - Needs devmode for using input method based on Fcitx
+ - ~~Needs devmode for using input method based on Fcitx~~
  - App indicator does not show icon on system tray
  - Can't play any sound